wrussell1999/wrussell1999/README.md

+💻 Currently running the MLH Fellowship

+🎥 Running Hack Productions on the side, working with events world wide

 🎓 Studying at the University of Birmingham

-💻 Currently working on the MLH Fellowship

-🎥 Running Hack Productions on the side

-🛠️ Tinkering with Raspberry Pis and Food Flex v3.0